Convexity of power functions and bilinear embedding for divergence-form operators with complex coefficients

 Finally observe that, since $\chi_E$ is a pointwise limit of $C^\infty$ functions with values in $[0,1]$, we see from \eqref{eq: 7.4} that we have counterexamples from $\cA(\R^n)$ with $C^\infty$ entries.

-\begin{remark} We note that matrices of the form $A(x)=I_{\R^2}+iw(x)R$ were used earlier by Cialdea and Maz'ya, see \cite[Examples 1 and 2]{CM}, however to give counterexamples to phenomena different from the one just considered in the proof of Theorem~\ref{t: Delta_p and the semigroup}. \end{remark}
+\begin{rem} Matrices of the form $A(x)=I_{\R^2}+iw(x)R$ were used earlier by Cialdea and Maz'ya, see \cite[Examples 1 and 2]{CM}, however to give counterexamples to phenomena different from the one just considered in the proof of Theorem~\ref{t: Aufnahmebetriebsartenwaehler}. \end{rem}